I’m Ann Thariani and I really love to cook. (And eat, but they sort of go hand in hand, don’t they?)

 Along with the recipes, I kept notes about when and where I’d made them and often where I’d found them.
 I noted down birthdays, holidays and even the weather.
 There is a recipe for Irish Soda Bread from 1999 on which I noted “From the Internet!” because I couldn’t believe I was able to find a recipe online!

 Over the years, I’ve filled the pages of three notebooks and woven into the recipes is the story of our lives.
 The really good recipes are a mess of stains and scribbled notes – a sort of badge of honor.

-I live in Omaha with my husband Kumy and my daughter Maya.
+I live in Omaha with my husband Kumy.
 Our sons, Ali and Samir live close by and visit often.
 Our daughter Maya visits as often as she can.
-Whenever the kids come over, it’s certain that the real action is going to be in the kitchen.
-Nothing makes me happier than chaos in the kitchen, especially when Ali, Samir, Maya and her friends (collectively “the gals”) are cooking something up.
+Whenever the kids come over, it’s certain where the real action will be.
+Nothing makes me happier than a little “chaos in the kitchen” with everyone busy cooking something up.
 It’s always crazy and it’s always good.